 Student Journalist

-As an undergrad student studying Journalism at Elon University, I am passionate about sharing stories and bringing important issues to light.
+As a senior studying Journalism at Elon University, I am passionate about sharing stories and bringing important issues to light.
 I am constantly seeking out new experiences and opportunities to grow my skills.
-This website is a space for me to showcase my work and provide a glimpse into my journey as a journalist.
-If you're interested in working together, please don't hesitate to reach out!
+This website is a digital space for me to showcase my work and provide a glimpse into my journey as a journalist and graphic designer.

 Elon adjunct faculty raise concerns over missing professor names on OnTrack